 It happened around 6 p.m. at Wishart and G streets.

-The girl's mother, Jalisa Love, says her daughter, Honesty, suffered injuries to the entire right side of her body including her face.
+Honesty was rushed to Saint Christopher's Hospital for Children with injuries reportedly to the entire right side of her body including her face.

-"She's 6, she's 6.
+"She's 6, she's 6 years old.
 What am I going to tell her?
 She's 6.
-She don't want to go outside no more, go to school, no nothing.
-What am I going to do?
-What am I going to do?
-What am I going to do?" she said.
+She don't want to go outside no more, go to school, no nothing," said Love.

 No arrests have been made.
 Anyone with any information is asked to call police at 215-686-TIPS.